 So what happened to my husband?
 Were his wishes respected?
 He said he wanted to die at home.
 What actually happened was that by the time he had come to terms with the fact he was very close to death, he was too ill to be moved from the hospital.
 There were all sorts of complex reasons for this, but if he had been more able to face up to his fear of death, he likely would have returned home to have the kind of death he said he wanted.

 We had answered most of the questions posed, and those were very helpful.
 But we hadn’t taken care of them all – for instance, I didn’t once think about how the body would actually get disposed of.
 So when Philip died in Aberdeen hospital, two hours drive away, how was I going to get the body back?
 I discovered later it could have been in the back of a friend’s car, or I could have hired a white van man and popped the body in that.
 As it was, I paid the funeral director to go and get it.
 It’s these kinds of things that, thought through in advance, and specified in writing, really help your loved ones after you die.

 Moral of the story: start taking care of your own death now!
 It’s a lot easier than waiting until you have a life threatening illness yourself.
 Prepare, tell stories, start a conversation with your children or family members, visit a Death Café.
 Anything you can do that will help you make the transition from this dimension into another in an easier way, for both you and those loved ones you leave behind.

-Jane Duncan Rogers is the author of Gifted By Grief: A True Story of Cancer, Loss and Rebirth and The Good Death Workbook: Practical Questions to Ask and Answer Before You Die.
-You can find out more about her via www.giftedbygrief.com, Twitter and Facebook.
+Jane Duncan Rogers is the author of Gifted By Grief: A True Story of Cancer, Loss and Rebirth and Before I Go: The Essential Guide to Creating a Good End of Life Plan.
+Follow her on Twitter and Facebook.